arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 Sam, an experienced DevOps engineer, has been tasked with executing this expansion plan.
 Sam begins by creating a new VPC subnet in the us-west-2 region, with a new CIDR block.
 The goal is to have the new managed node group run the application workloads in this new subnet, separate from the existing node groups.

 After creating the new subnet, Sam proceeds to configure the new managed node group **_new_node_group_2_** in the EKS cluster.
 During the node group creation process, Sam notices that the new nodes are not visible in the EKS cluster and not joining the cluster.
+After creating the new subnet, Sam proceeds to configure the new managed node group **_new_node_group_2_** in the EKS cluster.
+During the node group creation process, Sam notices that the new nodes are not visible in the EKS cluster and not joining the cluster.

 Can you help Sam identify the root cause of the node group issue and suggest the necessary steps to resolve the problem, so the new nodes can join the cluster?